School Science Lessons

 A phosphorescent material irradiated with UV light will emit light of a lower energy for an appreciable interval of time.

-If a phosphorescent powder is irradiated with another fluorescent material, when the radiation source is removed the phosphorescent powder emits light for tens of seconds.
+If a phosphorescent powder is irradiated with another fluorescent material, when radiation source is removed the phosphorescent powder emits light.

 Marine phosphorescence is not caused by phosphorus, but by chemical reactions in bioluminescent bacteria.